 Flexi and flexi-rigid PCB's guidelines and material specifications

 Through holes in flexible circuits should have tie downs.
 Tie downs are extra copper areas attached to the pad that are captured by the coverlay to anchor the copper pad to prevent delaminating between the copper and the base material.
 The adhesion of the copper on flexible material is lower than that of standard rigid material.
 Extra care must be taken when soldering flexible circuits.

-Teardrops are the gradual transition from copper track to copper pad this should be added to both through hole pads and surface mount pads to reduce stress points, this helps eliminate braking during flexing.
+Teardrops are the gradual transition from copper track to copper pad.
+This should be added to both through hole pads and surface mount pads to reduce stress points.
+This helps eliminate braking during flexing.

-Coverlay is a flexible material applied to the outside layers of a flexible to insulate the copper this is normally a polyimide or polyester material.
-The coverlay is produced with a drilling or routing process which gives limitations to the shapes of openings, the simplest and most cost effective way is to have individual pad if space allows, a minimum of 0.008” distance is required between individual pads.
+Coverlay is a flexible material applied to the outside layers of a flexi and flexi-rigid PCB’s to insulate the copper, this is normally a polyimide or polyester material.
+The coverlay is produced with a drilling or routing process which gives limitations to the shapes of openings.
+The simplest and most cost effective way is to have individual pads, if space allows.
+A minimum of 0.20mm distance is required between individual pads.
 The option of grouping pads is available if space is limited.
-The coverlay pad should be a minimum of 0.010” larger than the copper pad.
+The coverlay pad should be a minimum of 0.25mm larger than the copper pad.

 Fold Lines and Bend Radius

-Base material copper thickness of 5, 9, 18, 35, 70 and 105 microns are available on one or both sides, base material polyimide thickness of 12, 25, 50, 75 and 125 microns are available standards are 25 & 50 microns.
-Coverlay polyimide thickness of 12, 25, 50, 75 and 125 microns are available standards are 25 & 50 microns with the adhesive thickness of 12, 25 and 50 microns.
-FR4 & polyimide Stiffeners from 0.050mm to 2.400mm or higher.
+Base material copper thickness of 5, 9, 18, 35, 70 and 105 microns are available on one or both sides.
+Base material polyimide thickness of 12, 25, 50, 75 and 125 microns are available, standards are 25 & 50 microns.
+Coverlay polyimide thickness of 12, 25, 50, 75 and 125 microns are available, standards are 25 & 50 microns.
+Adhesive thickness consist of 12, 25 and 50 microns.
+FR4 & polyimide stiffeners start from 0.050mm.